 This book caught me by surprise.
 I didn’t do much research before diving into it.
 I knew Epstein from his previous book “The Sports Gene” but I didn’t think that Range would be so eye-opening and inspiring.

 In simple terms, the book is just a counter-argument to specialization.
-According to him, today it is more important than ever to have range, to know about different subjects, to combine knowledge from different fields.
+According to David Epstein, today it is more important than ever to have range, to know about different subjects, to combine knowledge from different fields.
 This is particularly helpful to avoid the “Law of the Instrument”, a cognitive bias that affects all of us, experts in particular.

 “To a man with a hammer, everything looks like a nail.” - Mark Twain

 Epstein starts his narrative with a comparison between Tiger Woods and Roger Federer.
 Both are arguably amongst the most successful players in their respective sports (Golf and Tennis) but their stories are very different.
 Tiger was pretty much born with a golf club in hand, he started to play as young as age 2—a huge head start—and is the epitome of the early specialization philosophy.

 Tiger has come to symbolize the idea that the quantity of deliberate practice determines success—and its corollary, that the practice must start as early as possible.

 If you only read about his story it seems that starting early and specializing early is the only way to get to the top.
 But if you see Roger’s experience, you start to question things.
 Roger didn’t start playing serious Tennis until he was a teenager.
 His parents let him roam free and try different things.
 Once he settled on Tennis they gave him all the support they could.
 According to Epstein, Federer underwent a “sampling period”: a period in which he just tried different things without a particular goal until something got his attention.